PHPOffice/PhpSpreadsheet/docs/CalculationEngine/FunctionReference/03-03-Date-and-Time-Functions.md

 ##### Notes

-Note that the PHPExcel function is PHPExcel_Calculation_Functions::DAYOFMONTH() when the method is called statically.
+Note that the PhpSpreadsheet function is \PhpOffice\PhpSpreadsheet\Calculation\Functions::DAYOFMONTH() when the method is called statically.

 #### DAYS360